-Individual and consolidated annual accounts and management report.
+Individual and consolidated annual accounts and management report

-These documents must be written clearly and be relevant, reliable and comparable, and include the quantitative and qualitative information necessary for better understanding of the other financial statements published.
+These documents must be written clearly and be relevant, reliable and comparable, and include the quantitative and qualitative information necessary for better understanding of the financial statements published.
 They must comply with applicable regulations and take materiality, relevance and relative importance into account.

 Responsibility for preparing this falls to the Finance Department, which is responsible for coordinating the drafting process with the other areas involved.
-Supervision of the final drafting is the responsibility of the General Finance and Operations Department, and its preparation (or submission for approval to the Board, if applicable), is for the Institute's Supervisory Board, subject to a favourable pronouncement from the Joint Audit and Control Committee.
+Supervision of the final drafting is the responsibility of the Administration, Finance and Markets Department while their preparation (or submission for approval to the Government where applicable) is the responsibility of the ICF's Supervisory Board, subject to a favourable report from the Joint Audit and Control Committee.

-Corporate Governance Annual Report
+Corporate Governance Annual Report (CGAR)

 The responsibility for its preparation and content lies with the Supervisory Board which must expressly approve it.
-The responsibility in the prior drafting process lies with General Finance and Operations, by way of the Finance Department.
-The information in certain sections was obtained with the collaboration of the Global Risk Management, Regulatory Compliance and Corporate Governance, Internal Audit and Human Resources departments.
+The responsibility in the prior drafting process lies with Administration, Finance and Markets Department by way of the Finance Department.
+The information in certain sections is obtained with the collaboration of the Global Risk Management, Compliance and AML, Internal Audit and Human Resources departments.